jsplumb/jsplumb/doc/wiki/boilerplate.md

 Here's a simple page that you can copy in order to get going.
 A few basic things are illustrated here:

  - Nodes (with class **w**) are positioned absolute.
- - CSS is used to set the z-index of nodes and of jsPlumb connectors (which have a class of **_jsPlumb_connector**).
+ - CSS is used to set the z-index of nodes and of jsPlumb connectors (which have a class of **jsplumb-connector**).
 In this case, nodes are placed above connectors.
  - You should use `jsPlumb.ready` to wrap your initial access to jsPlumb.
  - A listener is bound to the `connection` event on jsPlumb.